zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DataOps/_index.md

   ![Screenshot showing az login error](./az_login_error.png)

-- You might randomly get a similar error in the _InstallCAPI.log_ to `Error from server (InternalError): error when creating "template.yaml": Internal error occurred: failed calling webhook "default.azuremachinetemplate.infrastructure.cluster.x-k8s.io": failed to call webhook: Post "https://capz-webhook-service.capz-system.svc:443/mutate-infrastructure-cluster-x-k8s-io-v1beta1-azuremachinetemplate?timeout=10s": EOF`.
-This is an issue we are currently investigating.
+- You might randomly get a similar error in the _InstallCAPI.log_ to `Error from server (InternalError): error when creating "template.yaml": Internal error occurred: failed calling webhook "default.azuremachinetemplate.infrastructure.cluster.x-k8s.io": failed to call webhook: Post "https://capz-webhook-service.capz-system.svc:443/mutate-infrastructure-cluster-x-k8s-io-v1beta1-azuremachinetemplate?timeout=10s": EOF` - this is an issue we are currently investigating.
 To resolve please redeploy ArcBox.

 If you are still having issues deploying ArcBox, please [submit an issue](https://github.com/microsoft/azure_arc/issues/new/choose) on GitHub and include a detailed description of your issue, the Azure region you are deploying to, the flavor of ArcBox you are trying to deploy.
 Inside the _C:\ArcBox\Logs_ folder you can also find instructions for uploading your logs to an Azure storage account for review by the Jumpstart team.